Jmcgee01125/QuickSuite/README.md

 **!!
 YOU MUST INSTALL FFMPEG TO USE MOST OF THESE PROGRAMS**

 You can find instructions to download FFmpeg [here](https://docs.google.com/document/d/1Oex7va4IURjw17OT2MK3FHZgC6iVoInT6ZVuctyZ-uI/).
+Alternatively, run the provided installer script (Will install to AppData/Local and place itself on your user PATH).
-Or download it yourself from https://ffmpeg.org/download.html.
+Or you can download it yourself from https://ffmpeg.org/download.html.

 Make sure to add it to your system's path variable.
 The guide covers this as well, or you can go edit environment variables yourself if familiar.